lucidworks/solr/solr/modules/external-files/README.md

 # External Files Module

-The External Files Module expands on Solr's original ExternalFileField implementation.
+The External Files Module expands on Solr's original ExternalFileField concept.
-This module's goal is to create an external file field implementation that scales to larger collections and supports a larger number of external files, while minimizing the impact of loading and updating of external files on response time.
+This module's goal is to create an external file field implementation that scales to larger collections and supports a larger number of external files, while minimizing the impact of loading and updating of external files on query response time.

 The strategy for achieving better performance and scalability is the following:

-* Partitioning of raw external text files by shard and then creating a second level of partitioning within the shards to support parallel loading.
+* Partitioning of raw external text files by shard and then creating a second level of partitions within the shards to support parallel loading.
 * Sorting the partitioned files by unique id.
 * Binary formatting of partitioned files to eliminate all parsing and object creation overhead during the load.
-* On new and first searchers inside Solr,  write sorted partitioned binary files that reside near the index with a mapping between unique id and lucene id.
-Each of these index partitions match up with a partition of the external files.
+* On new and first searchers inside Solr, write sorted, partitioned, binary files that reside near the index with a mapping between unique id and lucene id.
+Each of these numbered "index partitions" match up with a numbered partition of the external files.
 * Parallel loading of the sorted, binary, partitioned files.
 The loading is done through a very efficient merge join between the sorted, partitioned index files and external file partitions.
 A thread is allocated for